How Do Head Injury At Work Claims Work?

 In personal injury law, negligence occurs when:

 When you are working, your employer owes you a duty of care under the Health and Safety at Work etc. Act 1974 (HASAWA).
-Under this legislation, your employer is required to take all reasonably practicable steps to keep you safe while you are working, not just in the workplace.
+Under this legislation, your employer is required to take all reasonably practicable measures that maintain your safety while you are working.

-If your employer fails to uphold this duty of care, and you are injured as a result, you may be able to make a personal injury claim.
-To find out if you could be eligible for compensation, contact our team of advisors today.
+If your employer does not uphold this duty, and you are injured due to it, you may be able to make a personal injury claim.
+To see if you could be eligible for compensation, contact our team of advisors today.

 What Are The Major Causes Of Head Injuries In The Workplace?